aslanpour/aws-terraform/README.md

 ## Implementation
-Here a description of the Terraform code to achieve each task of the designed system is provided.
+Here a description of the Terraform code to implement the designed system.
-A sample `variables.tf`, `terraform.tfvars`, and `secret.tfvars` are also provided for testing the template.
-Their defined variables and values will be clarified in the following tasks as well (noted as *variable*).

 ### Task 0: Terraform Configuration
 The `terraform.tf' file is created to configure the Terraform provider to be 'aws'.
 It also is set to use particular versions of the provider and Terraform controller.
 The provider configuration sets three parameters received from defined variables.